Karlskrona: Economy

-Some of the biggest employers in Karlskrona are Telenor, Ericsson and Roxtec.
+Some of the biggest employers in Karlskrona are Telenor Sverige, Ericsson, NKT A/S and Roxtec.
 The city has an overall strong presence in information technology based industries.

 Transport

 The city is positioned at the south east corner of Sweden with excellent connections to the other side of the Baltic Sea.
 There is a ferry line to Gdynia in Poland transporting both goods and passengers provided by the ferry operator Stena Line.

 Most of the islands of Karlskrona are connected by roads.
-One of the bigger populated Islands Aspö is connected with a small road ferry.
+One of the bigger populated islands, Aspö, is connected with a small road ferry.
 Boats also travel between the archipelago's various islands during the summer months.

 Truck transport

 The city is close to the European Highway 22, connected by a small section of highway, part of the national road 28.
 The E22 connects the main cities of southern Sweden such as Malmö, Lund, Kristianstad, then climbs along the east coast towards Kalmar and Norrköping.
 The national road 28 connects the Karlstad to Emmaboda.